Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Introduction

-To tackle these challenges, the standard pipeline of a person ReID system usually consists of two components: a) robust and discriminative feature extraction, and b) supervised metric learning.
-In the existing works, majority of efforts have been cast into extracting robust and discriminative visual representation.
-It has been verified that the local features, \emph{i.e.}, color or oriented gradient histogram \cite{Dalal:CVPR2005,Dalal:ECCV2006,Liu:ECCV2012,Yang:ECCV2014,Si:TSMC18} are effective for person ReID, and combining multiple types of features, \emph{i.e.}, color, texture, and spatial structure, is useful to find more informative matchings \cite{Dong:BMVC2014, Gheissari:CVPR2006, Hu:CVPR2013, Gray:ECCV2008, Wang:ICCV2007, Matsukawa:CVPR2016, Liao:CVPR2015, Si:CVPR18, DAI:PR18, Franco:PR17}.
-On the other hand, supervised metric learning methods---which learn a discriminative distance metric (or equivalently a low-dimensional subspace), in which the samples of same person are closer, could help the task of finding informative matchings \cite{Davis:ICML2007, Dikmen:ACCV2010, Kostinger:CVPR2012, Li:CVPR2013, WEINBERGER:NIPS2006, Zheng:CVPR2011,Si:ICIP15}.
-In addition, simultaneous feature extraction and metric learning have also been investigated in the framework of deep convolutional neural network~\cite{Wu:PR17, Wang:PR18, Zhicheng:PR18,Guo:ACCESS2020,Lin:ICPR2020,Hao:AAAI2019,Hao:MM2019,Tang:YWSG20}. {\mcb For example, in \cite{Hao:AAAI2019}, an end-to-end dualstream hypersphere manifold embedding network is proposed to capture the correlation between classification and identification constraints, in which not only a hypersphere is learned to describe the intra-modality variations and cross-modality variations, but also a two-stage training scheme is designed to produce decorrelated features.
+To address these challenges, the standard pipeline of a person ReID system usually consists of two components: a) robust and discriminative feature extraction and b) supervised metric learning.
+In previous works, the majority of efforts have focused on extracting robust and discriminative visual representations.
+It has been verified that local features, \textit{e.g.}, color and histograms of oriented gradients \cite{Dalal:CVPR2005,Dalal:ECCV2006,Liu:ECCV2012,Yang:ECCV2014,Si:TSMC17}, are effective for person ReID, and combining multiple types of features, \textit{e.g.}, color, texture, and spatial structure, is useful for finding more informative matches \cite{Dong:BMVC2014, Gheissari:CVPR2006, Hu:CVPR2013, Gray:ECCV2008, Wang:ICCV2007, Matsukawa:CVPR2016, Liao:CVPR2015, DAI:PR18, Franco:PR17}.
+On the other hand, supervised metric learning methods, which learn a discriminative distance metric (or equivalently a low-dimensional subspace), in which the samples of the same person are closer, can facilitate the task of finding informative matches \cite{ Davis:ICML2007, Dikmen:ACCV2010, Kostinger:CVPR2012, Li:CVPR2013, WEINBERGER:NIPS2006, Zheng:CVPR2011,Si:ICIP15}.
+In addition, simultaneous feature extraction and metric learning has also been investigated under the framework of deep convolutional neural networks~\cite{Si:CVPR18,Wu:PR17, Wang:PR18, Zhicheng:PR18,Guo:ACCESS2020,Lin:ICPR2020,Hao:AAAI2019,Hao:MM2019,Tang:YWSG20}. {\mcb For example, in \cite{Hao:AAAI2019}, an end-to-end dualstream hypersphere manifold embedding network is proposed to capture the correlation between classification and identification constraints, in which not only a hypersphere is learned to describe the intra-modality variations and cross-modality variations, but also a two-stage training scheme is designed to produce decorrelated features.
 And in \cite{Hao:MM2019}, a dual-alignment feature embedding model is designed for cross-modality person re-identification, in which the camera-invariant information is obtained by part-level spatial alignment, and the embedding features across visible and infrared modalities are aligned.
 Moreover, in \cite{Tang:YWSG20}, a novel model is proposed to fix the error back propagation problem of feature pyramids by feature pyramid optimization, and to reduce the background clutters of images by gradual background suppression. }